 Building Consumer Loyalty – Whether you attended the big game, watched in a bar or at home, companies leveraged the Super Bowl to build brand equity with heavy merchandising of their products.
 One way this strategy was put into play was via complimentary events offered throughout host-city, Atlanta.
 For example, there was a string of block parties staged near the brand-new Mercedes-Benz Stadium to attract fans.
 Fast-food giant, Chick Fil-A, offered backstage tours to attract new customers by offering free products and educating guests on the extensive history of the company.
 Brands utilizing experiential marketing and merchandising at the Super Bowl is a big opportunity to test messaging, products, and find new customers.

-Creating New Customers- In 2017, the average company that shelled out the $5 million for a Super Bowl ad saw a healthy increase of 13% in brand recognition.
-The challenge is turning brand awareness into revenue generation via new customers.
+Creating New Customers– In 2017, the average company that shelled out the $5 million for a Super Bowl ad saw a healthy increase of 13% in brand recognition.
+The challenge is turning brand awareness into revenue generation via new and more customers.
+More customers is one of the 3 M’s of marketing today.
 Two examples of successful branding tactics that drove new customer acquisition via Super Bowl ads were Square Space and Wix.com.
 In early 2000, these new brands were selling website domains and kickstarted their success with Super Bowl commercials.
 The ads launched a market and gained millions of new customers in the process.
 Branding is one objective of marketing, however, the ultimate objective is driving conversions and generating new customers.
 That is the metric that matters.

 Make or Break – How important can a 30-second advertisement really be?
 The answer for some companies may shock you.
 Super Bowl commercials can make or break yearly revenue expectations and impact the bottom line, for better or worse.
 Adweek reported, “by activating their Super Bowl advertisements, brands can expand their reach, learn more about their most engaged consumers, and most importantly, drive outcomes with conversion-based activities that can measurably impact the business.”